dib-lab/2020-paper-sourmash-gather/manuscript.md

 Filter from _CMash_ can be reused, but _mash screen_ needs access to the original dataset again.

+(Maybe already covered above, or maybe should be moved to "gather can be applied to all the data"?)
 Since _Scaled MinHash_ sketches allow using the sketch directly for `gather`, which are a fraction of the original data in size and also allow enumerating all the elements, an operation not possible with